MeierTobias/eth-analysis-3/README.md

 ## Specialties when using macOS
 This repository is configured for Git [LFS](https://git-lfs.com/) (Large File Storage).
 If you don't already have it installed run `brew install git-lfs` or check the linked website to install it.

+To use the formatter by LaTeX Workshop install `brew install latexindent`.

 ## Contributing

 Feel free to fork this repository and create a pull request to integrate your corrections and extensions.